shawnmflemingc/faq/pythonwebserver.md

 - You should see your website served from the directory you specified.

 ### Notes:
-1. **Python Version**: This method requires Python 3.
-If you have multiple Python versions installed, you may need to use `python3` instead of `python` in the command.

-2. **Security Warning**: The built-in Python HTTP server is not secure for production use.
+1. **Security Warning**: The built-in Python HTTP server is not secure for production use.
 It's only intended for development and testing.
 If you plan to host a website publicly, consider using a proper web server or a hosting service.

-3. **Dynamic Content**: This server serves static files.
+2. **Dynamic Content**: This server serves static files.
 If your website needs to handle dynamic content, you'll need a more complex setup, like a web framework (e.g., Flask or Django).

 Remember, when you close the command prompt or terminal, the server will stop running.
 This is a simple and quick way to serve static files for testing or development purposes.